Bob Catley

-Robert Adrian Catley is an English singer and musician, best known by his stage name as Bob Catley.
-He is the lead singer of the British rock band Magnum.
-He is also a solo artist.
+Robert Adrian Catley (born 11 September 1947) is an English singer.
+He is the lead singer of the hard rock band Magnum and is also active as a solo artist.

 Biography

 Early years (1947–1972)

 Born in Aldershot on 11 September 1947, Catley's family moved to the Tile Cross area of Birmingham when he was young.

 He went on to attend the nearby Central Grammar School for Boys (Birmingham) and left to start an apprenticeship at the GPO before deciding on a musical career shortly after meeting similarly minded individuals at college.